Viktor1722/Docusaurus-Portfolio/docs/Semester Reflection/Personal Reflection.md

 ## Summary

-During my internship at Cape, a SaaS company, I gained a lot of knowledge and experience.
+During my internship at Cape, I gained a lot of knowledge and experience.
 I worked as part of their development team and improved my coding skills, which are important for my career.
 I learned to use React.js and TypeScript.js, which are tools for front-end developers like me.

 At Cape, the work environment was supportive and encouraging.
 I also attended team-building events which helped me communicate better and understand the company culture.
 This was helpful for working in a team and learning from others.

 I did a lot of research and worked on three different products.
 This taught me how to understand and plan projects, especially ones with many details like the AI assistant project.
 Communication was very important for this, especially when working on special projects like the Voice over generator.

 My internship was not just about learning technical skills.
-I also got better at solving problems, thinking analytically, and working with others.
+I also got better at solving problems, thinking analytically, and working in the team environment.
 I applied my skills in real projects, which was a great way to learn and show what I can do.

 One of my main tasks was choosing the right AI model for the tools we were making.
 I had to think about what the users needed and what was best for the company.
 This helped me understand more about how to make good products.
 I faced some challenges, like understanding how to use certain tools and communicating better with my mentor and team.
-But I learned from these experiences and improved my skills.

 In summary, my internship at Cape was a great experience.
 I improved my coding, problem-solving, and communication skills.
 I learned a lot about working in a team, making good products, and the software industry.
 This experience will help me a lot in my future career.